Tourist Sites, Beach Resorts and Accommodation

 This is the battle-field of the Kantamanso war which ended in 1826.
 The defeat of the Great Ashanti Warriors on the 7th of August 1826 marked the end of Ashanti domination of the Gold Coast now Ghana.
 This Forest has three bowels: The face-washing; the divination; and the bullet collector; bowls on display.
 These were used in various ways to snatch victory from the Ashantes.

-The Great Baobab tree into which the shais with their allies emptied their "spiritually" loaded guns, three (3) weeks after the actual battle, on the 26th August, 1826, welcomes tourists at the outskets of the Dodowatownship.
+The Great Baobab tree into which the shais with their allies emptied their "spiritually" loaded guns, three (3) weeks after the actual battle, on the 26th August, 1826, welcomes tourists at the outskirts of the Dodowa Township.

 The camouflaged trenches which swallowed the Ashanti warriors, the Fetish Shrine in the middle of the forest, the Tsenku Waterfalls to the north of the Forest in the Akwapim Ranges all exist for the Tourists to visit explore and enjoy.